Chapter 0:

 “You don’t know that,” she said, which is the kind of sentence that is only ever half about the person you say it to.

 She started bringing me stories of the world beneath.
-Men building castles so tall they scraped the clouds, crossing seas on nothing but wood and canvas, how one man pulled a sword out from stone.
+Men building castles so tall in hopes of reaching the heavens, crossing seas on nothing but wood and canvas, kings pulling swords from stone.

-Haneul grew—if not careless, then brave.
+Haneul grew brave.
 The visits tightened their spacing, like stitches pulling a wound closed.
-The Garden noticed and made small protests that only someone sentenced to its habits would feel: the stream hesitated at the curve; the stars sharpened their edges a fraction too much; the grass where she sat stayed warm longer than it had a right to.
-I did not like—there’s that word again—how much of me began to calibrate to the idea of her footfall.
+The Garden noticed and made small protests that only someone sentenced to its habits would feel.
+I didn't like how much of me began to calibrate to her company.

 “I can bring you something,” she said once, eyes bright with the thought of rule-bending.
 “A book.
 Or maybe a harp for you to pass the time.”